BottomRedoxModel/IPBM/README.md

   download [ERSEM] from the official cite.

-2. Add FABMDIR and NetCDF_ROOT environment variables
+2. Add FABMDIR, ERSEMDIR, BROMDIR, and NetCDF_ROOT environment variables.

   For example you can add to `~/.bashrc` current lines:

   ```
+  export FABMDIR='/path/to/fabm'
+  export ERSEMDIR='/path/to/ersem'
-  export FABMDIR='/path/to/FABM'
+  export BROMDIR='/path/to/brom_niva_module'
   export NetCDF_ROOT='/path/to/NetCDF/bin'
   ```

+  In case of installing NetCDF libraries into the standard directory it is not necessary to specify their location.
   Reload .bashrc `$ source ~/.bashrc`

-3. Make a build
+3. Make a build.

-  Enter SPBM folder and execute `$ bash build_release.sh` - it will make release for the test case using BROM only.
+  Enter SPBM folder and execute `$ bash build_release.sh`, it will make a build directory, copy there all necessary data files, and launch cmake to make a build.

-4. Compile the code
+4. Compile the code.

   From build folder execute `$ make`

-5. Run SPBM
+5. Run SPBM.

+  SPBM program needs to be launched:
+  1. The data file with forcing (for example `ROMS_Laptev_Sea.nc`);
+  2. Two configuration files: SPBM configuration file itself - spbm.yaml and the second [FABM] configuration file specified in spbm.yaml (for example fabm_ersem.yaml).
+  For the [ERSEM] test case rename `spbm_ersem.yaml` to `spbm.yaml`.
+  Respectively rename `spbm_brom.yaml` to `spbm.yaml` for the BROM test case.
-  From build folder execute `$ ./SPBM`
+  Then execute `$ ./SPBM`

 ## Windows 10, 8:

-1. Download all required programs
+1. Download all required programs and switch to the spbm_v0.2 tag branch everywhere except [ERSEM]:

   Right-click in Windows Explorer within the directory where you want to place the SPBM directory, and choose "Git Bash Here", or use PowerShell program.
-  At first download SPBM
+  At first download SPBM;

   ```
   git clone https://github.com/BottomRedoxModel/SPBM.git